Alex23087/MicroC/report/Report.md

 ### Separate Compilation <a name="sepcomp"></a>

-Separate compilation has been implemented:\
+Separate compilation has been implemented:

 An `extern` keyword has been defined, to allow to declare, but not define, external names (implemented with `Llvm.declare_global` or `Llvm.declare_function`).

 `.mc` source files can `#include` (or `#import`) `.mci` **interface files**.
 These do not work like C includes, but more like OCaml `.mli` interfaces.

+Functions can be declared without being defined, but only in interface files.

 The `extern` keyword can only appear in `.mc` source files, and not in `.mci` interface files.